 La Compagna | Francesco da Milano | Israel Golani, Renaissance lute

-Although La Compagna begins with choral textures, fast scales and register changes untypical of vocal writing creep in, hinting at stylistic changes on the horizon.
-By the late Renaissance, lute composers were writing in an idiomatic instrumental style.
-That is, using musical techniques unique to the lute such as arpeggiated chords, strums, tremolo and rapid scales and ornaments.
+La Compagna starts with typical imitative choral textures, but soon introduces fast scales and register changes that are uncharacteristic of vocal writing, hinting at stylistic shifts to come in the future.
+By the late Renaissance, lute composers had largely adopted an idiomatic instrumental style.
+That is, the use of musical techniques unique to the lute, such as arpeggiated chords, strums, tremolo, rapid scales, and ornaments.

 John Dowland

-The lute's popularity in England dates from the time of Henry VIII (reign: 1509–47).
-Henry maintained lutenists at court, usually Flemish or Italian performers, and he and his children took lute lessons.
-However, the climax of the lute's popularity was during the subsequent Elizabethan era.
-Queen Elizabeth I, 1558–1603, daughter of Henry VIII and Anne Boleyn, was an excellent lutenist.
+The lute’s initial popularity in England can be traced back to the reign of Henry VIII, which lasted from 1509 to 1547.
+During this period, Henry employed lutenists at court, primarily Flemish or Italian performers, and even took lute lessons himself.
+However, the lute’s peak popularity occurred during the subsequent Elizabethan era.
+Ondeed, Queen Elizabeth I, the daughter of Henry VIII and Anne Boleyn, was an exceptional lutenist.

 John Dowland is recognized as the greatest English lutenist-composer of his era.
 Many of his works are for the lute and no less demonstrative of his genius than his songs and consorts.
 His lute solos have been revived by guitarists during the 20th century and often performed by early music specialists on replica lutes.